 Payment of the graduation fee of $25.00 for each degree to be earned is due from all graduates at least three weeks before graduation.
 A late fee of $5.00 is added if the graduation fee is paid less than three weeks before graduation.
 Students in certificate programs are charged at $12.50 graduation fee for each certificate.

-Final grades covering completion of course work in correspondence study, outreach courses, transfer, special examinations, and incomplete work from previous attendance must be in the Office of the Registrar prior to when final grades are due for the term in which the degree is to be conferred.
+Final grades covering completion of course work in correspondence study, outreach courses, transfer, special examinations, and incomplete work from previous attendance must be submitted to the Office of the Registrar no later than the deadline for submission of final UW grades for the term in which the degree is to be conferred.

 Final recommendation of the faculty and approval of the University Trustees for conferral of degrees is required.
 The trustees may, for good cause, decline to confer a degree upon any candidate.

 All academic colleges hold commencement exercises on the May graduation date.
 Several of the colleges also have commencement exercises in December.
-Check the appropriate college dean's office for specific information.
-Seniors are considered candidates for graduation.
+Check the appropriate college dean’s office for specific information.
+Students in their final year of study who have declared graduation dates are considered candidates for graduation.
+Students in certificate programs do not participate in commencement.
 Participation in the exercise does not automatically confer degrees.
 Confirmation of graduation will occur after a review of final course work.
-Certificate recipients do not participate in Commencement.

 Commencement exercises are a historical academic custom involving participation by all segments of the university and attendance by members of the graduate’s families and friends as well as the general public.
 Those students who participate in commencement exercises are expected to wear appropriate traditional academic regalia.